 In addition to the courses listed above, there may be special topics courses offered which are suitable for the requirements of this minor.
 Also, some MCDB 2000 level courses may be petitioned but must be pre-approved.

-Please email the BME Director at email@example.com for information about whether a specific course can serve as a technical elective for the minor.
+Please email email@example.com for information about whether a specific course can serve as a technical elective for the minor.